Bagiel1/SIBGRAPI-2025/README.md

 pip install -r requirements.txt
 ```

-**4. Download the Data:**
-The feature and label files are not included in the repository.
-Please download them from [LINK TO GOOGLE DRIVE, DROPBOX, ETC.] and unzip them into the `data/` folder, maintaining the original structure (`data/Features-Labels-Lists/...`).

 ## 🚀 How to Run an Experiment

 All experiments are controlled and executed from the `main.py` script.
 To configure a run, open `main.py` and edit the "Control Panel" at the beginning of the `main()` function.